janegca/fem-challenges/04-article-preview/README.md

   - desktop: tooltip appears centered over the link icon, bubble with down arrow, contains social icons

+### New Techniques for hover

+- there are 2 hover effects:
+  1. mobile: the author area is overlaid with a styled text plus icon list
+  1. desktop: the mobile overlay, minus the 'share' icon, is displayed in a tooltip box above the share icon

+## Issues

+- **avatar** - size, pixels or rems?? should it resize?
+  - ✔️ checked this out by increasing and decreasing the default font size in the browser the image appears ok at various sizes
+- **hover effects** - need a separate div for hover effect that will have 2 variations, the div needs to come directly after the author icon; trouble is, `visibility: collapse` does not work in `grid` layouts, the div will be hidden but the empty space will not collapse; it will in a `flex` layout so need to try a refactor of the author section

 ## Fonts and Colours from the Style Guide

 ### Fonts